Chlamydia and Infertility

-An ectopic pregnancy occurs, when the egg implants outside the womb, for example in one of the fallopian tubes (usually because the tubes are blocked).
+An ectopic pregnancy happens when the egg implants outside the womb, for example in one of the fallopian tubes (usually because the tubes are blocked).
 This happens when PID, which is often caused by chlamydia, has caused scarring to the fallopian tubes and blocked them.

-Recent studies have shown, that chlamydia damages the fallopian tubes, inflicting a series of small scars.
+Recent studies have shown that chlamydia damages the fallopian tubes, inflicting a series of small scars.
 This process does not necessarily cause any symptoms and it often goes unnoticed.

 A little over 1% of all pregnancies in the UK are ectopic.
 The great majority of ectopic pregnancies result in miscarriage.

 However, if the egg does implant in a fallopian tube, the woman needs to be treated or undergo surgery to remove the egg.
 Ectopic pregnancies are very dangerous and they can lead to internal bleeding.